magento/merchdocs/src/cms/content-staging-preview.md

    - Choose the website, store, or store view that you want to preview.

 {:.bs-callout-info}
-The preview is always starts from the **default** store view scope to simulate customer's experience of navigating through the website in the future state.
-Single staging campaign can include changes that affect multiple store views and websites.
-Hence, admin user is responsible to navigate through the changes, which are included in the campaign.
+Previews always start from the **default** store view which emulates the customer's experience of navigating through the campaign.
+Single-stage campaigns may include changes that affect multiple store views and websites.
+Ensure that these views/websites display the campaign properly.

 1. Share a link to the preview: